This site uses affiliate links and I may earn a commission at no extra cost to you.

-Cozy up with this 6-ingredient spiced chai popcorn—It’s sweet, a little spicy, crunchy, cozy, and perfect for movie nights or anytime cravings hit!
+Cozy up with this 6-ingredient spiced chai popcorn.
+It’s sweet, a little spicy, crunchy, cozy, and perfect for movie nights or anytime cravings hit!
 Plus, it’s ready in just 10 minutes!

 Why You’ll Love This Chai Spiced Popcorn Recipe

-Honestly, popcorn might even beat vegan chocolate in the happiness department (although chocolate coconut balls and vegan soft chocolate chip cookies are great if you’re wanting to enjoy some vegan chocolate too.)!
+And honestly, you don’t need to.
+Popcorn is a pretty healthy, low calorie snack, especially when prepared at home.
+But it doesn’t short change on the yum and fun factors.
 The popping sound, the toasty smell, the fact it ends up everywhere (including my hair)… All part of the experience – pure joy.
-Plus, it’s easy to make on the stove or in a microwave, is ultra budget-friendly, and this addictive version is bursting with warm spices (chai spice OR pumpkin pie spice work interchangeably!) – perfect to munch while snuggled under a blanket.
+Plus, it’s easy to make on the stove or in a microwave, it’s ultra budget-friendly, and this addictive version is bursting with warm spices (chai spice OR pumpkin pie spice work interchangeably!).
+In other words: perfect to munch while snuggled under a blanket.

-You might also enjoy a spiced persimmon smoothie, homemade chai concentrate, or use chai spices for these cinnamon spice almonds.
+Looking for more movie night snacks?
+Try chocolate coconut balls or vegan soft chocolate chip cookies!
+If you’re here for chai flavor, you might also enjoy a spiced persimmon smoothie, homemade chai concentrate, or use chai spices for these cinnamon spice almonds.

 The Ingredients